lu-harr/pk_puskesmas_framework/README.md

 Code repo attached to draft thesis chapter / paper

 ### TODO
+  - STOP MESSING AROUND!
+SORT YOUR GIS OUT!
+THIS IS GETTING SILLY!
   - mask lulc_covs to sumatra/kalimantan only?
   - store info on duplicated sites somewhere
   - go through *all* the sites and check their coords ffs